axibase/atsd/changelogs/2016_dec/README.md

   ORDER BY sum(value) desc
 ```

-The above query scans data with a start date determined as the earliest of all the matching series.
+The above query scans data with a start date determined as the earliest of the matching series.
 For example, if you have 3 series with the following last insert dates:

 * A: 2016-12-21